rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

  ## Example Project
  Below is a rendering of an example project, your web page may not appear the exact same.
 ![Screenshot of Example Project](screenshots/BomRV7Qdun.png)

+## Submit the Project
+Before you submit your project:
+1. Save your files and apply any final commits to your work.
+0. Push (i.e., sync) the repo on your computer with GitHub to ensure all files are uploaded for your instructor to see.
+0. Verify that all files appear on GitHub.

+   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [RSC-computer-technology](https://github.com/rsc-computer-technology).
+You can bookmark the page for future reference.
+0. Open the Pull Requests tab within GitHub (or using the GitHub Extension within VS Code).
+0. In the comment field,
+   - Type in your instructor's username with an `@` before.
+See the course announcements for their username to use.
+   - Put a note to your instructor that the assignment is ready to grade.
+0. Click on the `Comment` button to finalize and submit your assignment to GitHub for review.
+0. Lastly, submit the Project to your **Gradebook** using the steps within **Assessing Your Learning** in Lesson 8.